 Payment.

-Upon mutual agreement by the Parties, payments, if any, to be paid under this Section 17 will be processed in accordance with Section 4.
+Upon mutual agreement by the Parties, payments, if any, to be paid under this Section 17 will be processed with the same payment methodology in Section 4.
 Boeing may make partial payments and payments against costs caused solely by the terminated portion of the Order.
 If the total payments exceed the final amount determined to be due, Seller will repay the excess to Boeing upon demand.
 Boeing may deduct or Setoff money owed to Seller against any claims Boeing has or may have with Seller under this BSCA or other agreements with Seller.

 Default and Remedies.